Southern Illinois: Southeastern Illinois

-Harrisburg skyline.
+The Harrisburg skyline.
 Harrisburg prospered with one of the largest Southern Illinois downtown districts during the 1920s and had a population of nearly 16,000 people.
 Today it has a population of about 9,000.

 The least populated region, Southeastern Illinois is marked by being within the Shawnee Hills and the Shawnee National Forest.
 The area includes many state parks and Garden of the Gods Wilderness.
 The historic town of Shawneetown is located on the Ohio River which is the eastern border of the region.

 The northern reaches of Southeastern Illinois include the Harrisburg Coal field, which are roughly 200 sqmi of abandoned coal mines dating to around the start of the 20th century near Harrisburg, Illinois, the largest city in the Southeastern Illinois area.
 The Saline River forks through the region as well.